 Section 10 Police services boards govern within their jurisdictions by:

 - establishing priorities, objectives and policies regarding the provision of police services;

-- hiring police chiefs and deputies, or participating in the selection of OPP detachment commanders; and
+- participating in the selection of OPP detachment commanders; and

 - monitoring performance of both their police service and its leader;

 The Ontario Association of Police Service Boards (OAPSB) is the leading voice of police governance in Ontario.
-We serve our members and stakeholders, as well as the general public, by:
+They serve our members and stakeholders, as well as the general public, by: